 Formally, a multiple-instance learning algorithm learns a classifier $f_{MIL} : 2^\mathcal{X} \rightarrow \left\lbrace -1, +1 \right\rbrace$, taking as input a dataset composed by bags $B_{i}$, with $i=1,\cdots, n$.
 Each bag contains a set of instances; the $\emph{j}^{th}$ instance inside a given bag is denoted as $B_{ij}$, and $j=1,\cdots,n_i$, in which $n_i$ is the number of instances inside the bag $B_i$.
 Considering a binary classification scenario, positive and negative bags are denoted, respectively, by $B_{i}^{+}$ and $B_{i}^{-}$.
 For the sake of simplicity, we will denote a bag as $B$ when it represents either positive or negative bags.

-One of the crucial steps in the process is how to assign a label to the bag given the labels of its instances.
+One of the crucial steps in this process is how to assign a label to the bag given the labels of its instances.
 The first MIL study~\cite{Dietterich1997}, related to drug activity, assigned a positive label to a bag that has at least one positive instance.
-This approach makes sense for that application, but has not been successful for other datasets~\cite{Fu2011MILIS}.
-The state of the art strategies often select a {\em prototype} instance in order to represent the bag, and there are many different heuristics that can be used to perform this task.
-In this context, visualization approaches can shed some light on the formation of bags, on relevant instances, on the relationship amongst the bags in the dataset, and on how to improve the existing strategies.
+This approach makes sense for that application but has not been successful for other datasets~\cite{Fu2011MILIS}.
+The state-of-the-art strategies often select a {\em prototype} instance in order to represent the bag, and there are many different heuristics that can be used to perform this task.

-In the following sections, we will give further details about two strategies for selection of instances employed in multiple-instance learning.
-Moreover, we discuss ideas for visualization and interaction, in order to improve prototype selection.
+In the following sections, we will give further details about two strategies for instance selection employed in multiple-instance learning.
+Moreover, we discuss ideas for visualization and interaction to improve prototype instance selection.